When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 I can access it in the browser via the IP like this:

-For this example article, I have a domain name with Bluehost, which comes free with every plan.
-(Here’s the Bluehost yearly cost for hosting).
-Currently the domain is “testbluehostaccount.com” and it points at a WordPress installation on Bluehost’s servers:
+For this example article, I have a domain name with Bluehost, which comes free with every plan – here’s the best Bluehost discount for hosting.
+Currently, the domain is “testbluehostaccount.com” and it points to a WordPress installation on Bluehost’s servers:

 In this situation, I have: